KdotGhai/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
 Module 17 challenge

-## Analysis Overview
+## Overview
-In this project, we use Python to build and evaluate several machine learning models to predict credit risk.\
+&nbsp;&nbsp;&nbsp;&nbsp;In this project, we use Python to build and evaluate several machine learning models to predict credit risk.\
 We adopted the following procedure:
 - oversample the data using the **RandomOverSampler** and **SMOTE** algorithms.
 - Undersample the data using the **ClusterCentroids** algorithm.